Late-night eating is an essential activity for most college students at some point, whether partying or studying.

 Tugo Taco is a student-owned and operated taco stand run by three seniors, Sam Melton, Ryan Hudson, and Jack McDowell.
 The three went to high school in Nashville together, and had the idea to start the stand in 2021.
 They were inspired by a previous student food stand here at The University of Tennessee, NeverFull Waffles.

 The first semester of their senior year, the students were interested in ways they could make money.
 One of their friends had a hotdog stand, so they bought it for $2,000 and utilized it as a taco stand.
 They sought out advice from NeverFull Waffles’ Bryce Vickers and Johnathan Spencer (Goose) to help jumpstart their business.
 The advice was to become an LLC, or a limited liability company, which is exactly what they did.
+If you are also planning to start your own business somewhere in China, you may consider the professional corporate services in China to assist you.

 “I don’t know what we would do without him, honestly,” Melton said.